osrf/gazebo_design/sim_validation/sim_validation.md

 Inputs:

 * A robot model (SDF or URDF) with physically accurate inertial properties
-* A time series of commanded joint states
 * A time series of sensor data (force/torque sensors, encoder data, etc.)
+* A time series of commanded joint states (optional)

 Output:
 * The robot carries out the commanded joint state trajectory in simulation.